 Eating home cooked meals regularly is the first step toward good health.
 As a busy mother, it can get challenging to provide wholesome homecooked food to your family every day.
 But with a little meal planning, it is possible to eat healthily and do so consistently.
-If you are starting on your own healthy and clean eating journey this year, these meal planning tips will come in handy.
+If you are starting on your own healthy and clean eating journey this year, these meal planning tips for busy families will come in handy.

 BACKGROUND ON MY JOURNEY TO CLEAN EATING

 I have always been deeply interested in food and nutrition.
 But I did not take cooking seriously until after marriage.
 Once we set up our home, I quickly took up the challenge of making healthy home-cooked meals.

 This meant learning lots of new skills.
 I had to learn everything from how to cook something as simple as dal (lentils) in a pressure cooker to making more skill based meat dishes.

 Thankfully for me, I come from a family of gifted cooks.
 This helped me understand the flavor balance required when preparing a meal.
 I continued learning new recipes as I got better at cooking.

 Along the way, my own knowledge about the health benefits of plant-based foods was increasing.
 This lead to a change in our family’s diet and invention of new easy dishes that supported our busy lifestyle.

 An important point to note here is that my husband is a great cook, more often better than me.
 This is a big help as we run our household.
 The more skilled cooks in the house the easier it is to whip up dishes in a jiffy.